Radarr/Radarr/CONTRIBUTING.md

 The backend solution is most easily built and ran in Visual Studio or Rider, however if the only priority is working on the frontend UI it can be built easily from command line as well when the correct SDK is installed.

-#### Visual Studio
+#### Visual Studio / Rider

 > Ensure startup project is set to `Radarr.Console` and framework to `net8.0` {.is-info}

-1. First `Build` the solution in Visual Studio, this will ensure all projects are correctly built and dependencies restored
+1. First `Build` the solution in Visual Studio or Rider, this will ensure all projects are correctly built and dependencies restored
-1. Next `Debug/Run` the project in Visual Studio to start Radarr
+1. Next `Debug/Run` the project in Visual Studio or Rider to start Radarr
 1. Open <http://localhost:7878>

 #### Command line